DamOConnor/gias/labs/lab03/lab03.md

 99. Manually fix up the headers in the csvs to have no spaces and re-upload the files.
 Repoint back to the Lakehouse.

 100. Rerun the pipeline.

+## Exercise 2.3
+Write some SQL against the tables that have loaded.

+## Exercise 2.4
+[Instructor]  Create a notebook that can do the same process.

 ## Next Steps
 - [Lab 04 - Import to Data Warehouse using Data Pipeline](/labs/lab04/lab04.md)